Packet Capture For Beginners

 Build confidence with repeatable checks

-Pick one app you understand, start capture, open that app, then watch the same DNS, connection, and bandwidth patterns repeat.
+Pick one app you understand, start capture, open that app, then watch the same connection, ownership, and bandwidth patterns repeat.
 A familiar baseline makes unknown traffic easier to judge later.

 Common questions